Online Examination

 Identification required

-You will be required to provide the exam proctor with two forms of identification, one of which must be a current, valid government-issued photo identification.
+You’ll be required to provide the exam proctor with two forms of identification, one of which must be a current, valid government-issued photo identification.
 You must also provide your unique authorisation code.

 Should the exam proctor have a reasonable concern about your ability to properly establish your identity or there is concern that identity documents are being misused, you will be refused access to the exam.
 Anyone who is refused access to the exam forfeits the prepaid examination fee.